Amy-L-Adams/kakariki/SNPCalling_AA.md

 the output is the file out.imiss

-Two individuals with loads of missing data (no -p3):
+Two individuals with loads of missing data (-p 3):

 CHECK WITH LUDO WHAT CONSTITUTES LOADS AND LOADS OF MISSING DATA AND SHOULD BE REMOVED HERE.

 ```
 #Yellow_FT3310   715525  0       708453  0.990116 (this was previously discarded in previous SNP calling step)

-Results: NO -P 3
+-p 3 -R 0.2
 INDV	            N_DATA	 N_GENOTYPES_FILTERED	N_MISS	  F_MISS
-Reischeck_GE_13	 2611906	 0	                  2594776	 0.993442
-Antipodean_GE_09	2611906	 0	                  2467331	 0.944648

--p3
-INDV	            N_DATA	 N_GENOTYPES_FILTERED	N_MISS	  F_MISS
 Reischeck_GE_13	 2611905	 0	                  2594775	 0.993442
 Antipodean_GE_09	2611905	 0	                  2467330	 0.944648

 ```
-I remove it from the popmap (popmap2.txt) and re-run populations without filters (CHECK IF THIS MEANS WITHOUT/WITH THE -P 3):
+I remove these individuals from the popmap (popmap2.txt) and re-run populations without filters:

 ```
-populations -P output_refmap_masked/ -M popmap2.txt  --vcf --structure --plink --treemix   -O output_refmap_masked/
+populations -P output_refmap_masked/ -M popmap2.txt -p 3 --vcf --structure --plink --treemix   -O output_refmap_masked/
 ```

 I filter it using:

 ```
-vcftools --vcf populations.snps.vcf --max-missing 0.8 --thin 100 --recode ## remove stuff found in les than 80% of individuals AND the thing is within 100bp of each other
+vcftools --vcf populations.snps.vcf --max-missing 0.8 --thin 100 --recode ## remove stuff found in les than 80% of individuals AND the thin is within 100bp of each other
 ```

 After filtering, kept 89 out of 89 Individuals